 In March 2012, Lion’s Roar published “The Wanderer,” about the Tibetan Buddhist teacher Yongey Mingyur Rinpoche’s secret plans to disappear and go on what would be a four-year-long wandering retreat.
-In early November came the news that he’d returned.
+In November 2015 came the news that he’d returned.
 Now we bring you an exclusive interview, conducted by senior students of Mingyur Rinpoche immediately after he resurfaced.
-(The full first-person account of his four years in retreat can be found inside the premiere issue of Lion’s Roar magazine.)

 Rinpoche, What gave you the idea to do this kind of wandering retreat, living on the streets with sadhus in India and meditating in caves in the Himalayas?

 I had done a traditional three-year retreat, but since childhood I have had a very strong longing to do a kind of wandering retreat.
 I like mountains, I like caves, and I have been very inspired by the great meditators of the past and some of my own teachers, such as Nyoshul Khen Rinpoche, who have done retreats like this.